AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/miscellaneous/coworker-use-cases.md

 Ideale per: attivazione dell’account aziendale, nuove iscrizioni SaaS, handoff post-vendita.

 `"Create a guided onboarding email series for new enterprise accounts.
 Include a welcome email, a setup walkthrough, and a check-in from a customer success contact.
-Use the CSV I uploaded and personalize by first name and company name."`
+Use the CSV I will upload and personalize by first name and company name."`

 ### Onboarding di nuovi membri, B2C